Developer: Ubisoft Montreal

-Maybe once a decade do we get a truly beautiful game that really represents what games are: Cinematic experiences that the player can get lost in for hours.
+Maybe once a decade we get a truly beautiful game that really represents what games are: Cinematic experiences that the player can get lost in for hours.
 Assassin’s Creed II is one of those rare games, and also represents what a sequel should be.

 Assassin’s Creed II boasts a wonderful enrapturing story that really grabs you both in a politic/historical/science fiction sense.
-Never have I seen the three mixed so well with an ending that can make your head spin for hours afterward and have you talking amongst your friends about for days.
+Never have I seen the three mixed so well with an ending that can make your head spin for hours afterward and have you talking amongst your friends about it for days.
 You are not Altair, but Ezio Auditore who is on a path of vengeance for the rival banking family that killed his.
 In the real world you are still Desmond Miles trying to unlock the secrets of his assassin ancestors, and figure out what the Apple of Eden is really meant to do and why everyone wants it.

 From the start, you will notice major changes from the original, and this is graphics.
 The game is truly one of the most beautiful of the decade capturing the Italian Renoconce era with all of its amazing architecture, historic figures, and language along with the social classes of the time, but before we talk more about beauty let’s talk gameplay.